Night Raiders (2021 film)

 Night Raiders is a 2021 Canadian-New Zealand science fiction dystopian film written and directed by Danis Goulet.
+Set in a dystopian version of North America in the year 2044, the film centres on Niska (Elle-Máijá Tailfeathers), a Cree woman who joins a resistance movement against the oppressive military government in order to save her daughter.
 The film stars Elle-Máijá Tailfeathers, Brooklyn Letexier-Hart, Alex Tarrant, Amanda Plummer and Violet Nelson.
 Taika Waititi serves as an executive producer.

 The film had its worldwide premiere at the 71st Berlin International Film Festival in March 2021.